IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 ## Summary

 Congratulations!
 You've completed the workshop.
 Great job!
-Virtual high five!
+A virtual "High Five" to you!

 Check out the [next steps](../resources.md) to continue your journey to cloud!